VRSEN/agency-swarm/README.md

     ```python
     from agency_swarm import Agency
+    # if importing from local files
+    from Developer import Developer
+    from VirtualAssistant import VirtualAssistant

+    dev = Developer()
+    va = VirtualAssistant()

     agency = Agency([
         ceo,  # CEO will be the entry point for communication with the user